MD Admissions Deadlines & Policies

 Plan and Commit to Enroll Policy

-All applicants who are accepted to NYU Long Island School of Medicine and who plan to matriculate must select the “Commit to enroll” option no later than June 27.
+For the 2023 application cycle, all applicants who are accepted to NYU Long Island School of Medicine and who plan to matriculate must select the “Commit to enroll” option no later than June 19, 2023.
 You must withdraw from all other acceptances and alternate lists by that date.
 Failure to adhere to these policies may result in your acceptance offer being rescinded.

 Offers of acceptance are contingent upon successful completion of an undergraduate bachelor’s degree from a college or university accredited in the United States or Canada by the time of matriculation.

 All enrolled students are required to have health and disability insurance.
-All accepted students must agree to abide by all school policies, including the student immunizations policy and the mandatory influenza vaccination policy.
+All accepted students must agree to abide by all school policies, including the student immunizations policy and the mandatory influenza and COVID-19 vaccination policies.
 More information about these policies, as well as core educational competencies for medical students, is available in our student handbook.

 Deferred Matriculation Policy